- About Us

 Are you thinking of starting a child care program?
 Quality child care is needed in Benton, Boone, Carroll, Cass, Clinton, Fountain, Jasper, Newton, Pulaski, Tippecanoe, Warren and White Counties so parents can continue to work and support their families.
-Below are helpful suggestions when considering entering the child care profession.
+Below are helpful suggestions to consider when entering the child care profession.

 Please call Krystal or Melissa at (800)-932-3302 for information about home child care licensing.
 We can assist you in registering for any required classes and completing any necessary paperwork, etc.